bcrowell/bcrowell.github.io/faster_than_light/index.md

 But to her, they are.
 The fact that they are simultaneous *to her* can be summarized as a fact about the relationship between her own vector, which looks like this ↑, and the B-D vector, which looks like this →.
 They look perpendicular when drawn this way, in this frame, so we say that they're
 "orthogonal."
-When we have a metric (her ability to have a clock), we get this kind of definition of orthogonality for free.
+When we have a metric (her ability to have a clock), we get this kind of definition of orthogonality for free.[^orthogonal]
 But the rules of orthogonality, like the rules of length-measurement for vectors, are not the ones we would guess from the representation of the arrows on a piece of paper.
 We can't always infer whether vectors are orthogonal based on whether they form a 90-degree angle when we draw them.
 We simply *say* that they're orthogonal if they test out as orthogonal in this type of experiment.

 Now suppose we have two of these orthogonal vectors, like  → and ↑, and we compare their intervals.
 For the timey one, this is the square of the clock time along it.
-For the spacey one, it's not at all obvious that we can even define any measure.
+For the spacey one, it's not at all obvious *physically* that we can even define any measure.
 We can't send a clock along it, because that would require the clock to travel at infinite speed, or teleport (at least in the scientist's frame of reference).
-But let's suppose that the metric can be extended in some nice way to include this type of vector, and see what conclusions we can reach.
+But let's suppose that the metric can be extended in some nice way to include this type of vector, and see what conclusions we can reach.[^extend]

 The intervals can't be the same, because then the two vectors would be equivalent, but time and space aren't the same, so we don't expect there to be a way to interchange their roles just by spinning around or changing our state of motion.